Directing and writing credits:

 - It's weird to see Stars Hollow pre-Gypsy.
 Who the hell is this other amatuer mechanic?

 - The guy in that picture strip is definitely not David Sutcliffe.
 It might actually be Lauren Graham, though.

 - The Black-White-Read Bookstore is showing "The House on Haunted Hill."
 In my dreams, I own a place like this.
-I only show weird shit like "Inland Empire" and old Godard & Jodorowsky movies.
+I only show weird shit like "Wavelength" (1967) and Carolee Schneemann movies.
 Gummy bears are the only available candy and prosecco is on tap.